 TIP: If you use mineral oil on unfinished wood, it needs to be cleaned and sanded using fine-grit sandpaper.

-If using a cloth, simply saturate it with the oil and then rub it onto the wood in a circular motion.
+If using a cloth – simply saturate it with the oil and rub it onto the wood in a circular motion.

-Once you’ve covered the entire surface, let the oil sit for at least an hour to allow it to soak in.
+Once you’ve covered the entire surface, let the oil sit for at least an hour to soak in.

 After the surface has been well soaked with oil and allowed to cure, you can add a layer of beeswax for extra protection – although this step isn’t necessary, and it depends on your personal preference.

 To do this, simply melt a small amount of beeswax and then brush it onto the surface.
 Allow it to cool and harden before using the surface.